 Criminal Prosecution: A victim may or may not request criminal prosecution.
-The Integrity College Director of Education/Campus Director strongly encourages a victim to prosecute criminal acts; however, they are under no obligation to do so.
+The Integrity College President strongly encourages a victim to prosecute criminal acts; however, they are under no obligation to do so.
 A victim may contact the Los Angeles County District Attorney's Office,